3 cops martyred in terrorist attack on Khyber checkpost

 Thursday’s incident comes days after a senior police officer along with two constables embraced martyrdom in a midnight militant attack on Sarband police station on the outskirts of Peshawar.

-Officials said the militants had carried out a “coordinated” attack and used advanced equipment, including thermal weapon sights, during the attack.
+Officials said the militants had carried out a “coordinated” attack and used advanced equipment, including thermal weapon sights.